emckean/Pig-Latin-bot/README.md

 # Make An Event-Driven OpenWhisk Twitterbot

-Haven't you always wanted at Twitterbot that will respond to @-messages by translating them into Pig Latin and retweeting them?
+Haven't you always wanted a Twitterbot that will respond to @-messages by translating them into Pig Latin and retweeting them?
 Now you can fulfill that lifelong dream and bucket-list item with this example!

 What will you do in this example?
 In this example, you will: